United States v. Comey — Misusing Federal Law Enforcement (VA)

 Lindsey Halligan, one of the president’s former defense lawyers who now leads the office, decided to bring the charges to a grand jury herself, with no career prosecutors joining her.
 She has since fired or forced resignations from several career prosecutors in the office.
 This shakeup in the U.S. attorney’s office has led to accusations of politically motivated prosecution and resistance against the indictment.

 On Oct.
-27, an ideologically diverse group of more than a dozen leading democracy scholars and experts, represented by States United, filed an amicus brief in the district court in support of Comey’s motion, arguing that the political motivations behind Comey’s prosecution threaten the rule of law.
+27, an ideologically diverse group of more than a dozen leading democracy scholars and experts, represented by States United, filed an amicus brief in the district court in support of Comey’s motion to dismiss based on vindictive and selective prosecution, arguing that the political motivations behind Comey’s prosecution threaten the rule of law.

 The brief draws parallels between the Trump administration’s influence over the Justice Department’s actions and tactics commonly used in autocracies or backsliding democracies.